 3. Playwright

-Playwright is a relatively new end-to-end testing library gaining popularity due to its simplicity and robustness.
+Playwright is an open-source framework designed for web testing and automation, supporting multiple browsers.
 It's a browser automation library that allows you to interact with web pages programmatically, which makes it suitable for advanced web scraping.
-It's often considered a better alternative to Selenium , which we covered in the previous section.
+Playwright has built-in support for handling dynamic content and JavaScript-heavy sites, making it a strong choice for scraping sites that rely heavily on JavaScript.
+It's often considered a better alternative to Selenium, which we covered in the previous section.

 It supports multiple browsers, including Chromium, Firefox, and WebKit, and it's designed to work in headless mode.